Frank Makosky

 Frank Makosky (January 20, 1910 – January 10, 1987) was a Major League Baseball pitcher.
 Makosky played for the New York Yankees in 1937.
 In 26 career games, he had a 5–2 record, with a 4.97 ERA.
 He batted and threw right-handed.

+Makosky attended Boonton High School in Boonton, New Jersey.
+He played for the school's baseball team (with James P. Vreeland as a teammate) which had an undefeated season in 1927.
+He was inducted into the school's Hall of Fame in 1996.

-Makosky was born in Boonton, New Jersey and died in Stroudsburg, Pennsylvania.
+Makosky was born in Boonton and died in Stroudsburg, Pennsylvania.